-With the highest Nationals turnout of any 2 man trapeze dinghy in 2008 and with over 30 boats attending events like Abersoch Dinghy Week, do you really want to sail anything less?
-The Fireball offers you the chance to expand your sailing, large established circuits, great social scene, classic boat circuit, freedom to choose sails and fittings from a variety of manufacturers.
+The Fireball offers you the chance to expand your sailing, large established circuits, great social scene, new boats racing alongside classic boats, and freedom to choose hulls, sails and fittings from a variety of manufacturers.

 It is sailed successfully by numerous people of both sexes from teenagers up to pensioners and for competitive sailing there is a wide range of all-up crew weights at the front of the fleet from 20-26 stones (120-170 kgs)